-Table 10: Ana lysis of Linkage Options Across Medway Creek Suggested by the Public Linkage Loca ti on Iden tifi er on Figure 5 Reference Photos Is the loca ti on subject to current impacts due to absence of a linkage?
+Table 10: A nalysis of Linkage Options across Medway Creek Suggested by the Public C Linkage Loca ti on Iden tifi er on Figure 4 Reference Photos Is the location subject to current/future impacts due to absence of a linkage?
 Would a linkage minimize/ eliminate those impacts?
-Is there a signi fi cant ecological feature(s) present?
-Would the linkage connect exis ti ng managed trails or would new trail sec ti ons also be required?
-Is the location located along a utility route (utility overlay) to minimize impacts & enhance accessibility?
-Supported by/ Compliance with Guidelines A Image: constraint of the sector of the sec Yes.
-Continued use of an informal trail running along the east side of the creek from Fanshawe Park Road West and connecting to the managed trail on the south side of Medway Creek.
-Currently, managed trails are present up to the wetted edge of Medway Creek, indicating users may be crossing the creek at this location during periods of low-water or when the creek is frozen over.
-Yes.
-A linkage would reduce impacts to the creek banks by formally connecting two segments of managed trails for users to access in a controlled manner.
-Once established, the unmanaged trail on the east side of Medway Creek that connects Fanshawe Park Road West to the managed trail could be formally closed following the Guidelines and users directed to an alternative route.
-If not established, users may be less likely to refrain from continuing to use the unmanaged trail.
-No. There are no significant a cological features mapped where the potential linkage segment would be located.
-By coupling the closure of the unmanaged trail from Fanshawe Park Road West with the linkage, a trail through a seepage area would be avoided.
-Yes.
-A linkage would directly connect a linear managed trail on the west side of the creek to an existing managed linear and loop system trail on the east side of the creek Yes.
-A linkage would overlap the already established Utility Overlay which is comprised primarily of cultural meadow habitat and wouldn't result in fragmenting forest habitats.
-The Utility Overlay is to be maintained at 4 metres wide whereas fragmentation of habitats is generally considered to occur where there are gaps of 20 metres wide or greater (ORMCP Technical Paper 7).
-Yes - this linkage would be in compliance with Chart 3 of the Guidelines This option is further discussed in Section 4.4.
+Is there a significant ecological feature(s) present?
+Iconhact avicting managed minimize impacts & enhance Supported by/ Compliance with Guidelines?
+Recommended for implementation?
+A Looking south from north bank (August 2017) Looking north from south bank (May 2017) Yes Currently, managed trails are present up to the wetted edge of Medway Creek, indicating users may be crossing the creek at this location during periods of low-water or when the creek is frozen over.
+Yes A linkage would reduce impacts to the creek banks by formally connecting two segments of managed trails for users to access in a controlled manner. teatures mapped creek to an existing managed linear and loop Yes A linkage would overlap the already established 4 m wide Utility Overlay which is comprised primarily of cultural meadow/ forest habitat.
+Placement within the Utility Overlay would generally not be considered fragmentation of forest habitat as the overlay is to be maintained at 4 m whereas provincial guidelines consider fragmentation to be gaps of 20 metres wide or greater (ORMCP Technical Paper 7, Natural Heritage Reference Manual).
+An accessible option is possible as the linkage would connect two Level 2 trails (based on the trail concept plan presented in this CMP).
+To improve accessibility in the ESA, a pedestrian bridge over Medway Creek is recommended to be installed that is compliant with AODA standards.
+This option is further